addania/coding/src/pages/Querying_data_from_project_files.md

               </tr>
             ))}
 ```
-> Map is a method which can be called on an array.
+> <code>Map</code> is a method which can be called on an array.
 When we query data, you can see on the right column on GraphiQL how our data will look like: For example:
 ```
 {
   "data": {